Coding-with-Callie/coding-with-callie-website/README.md

 * On the right-hand side of the pull request page will be a section named "Reviewers"
 * Select "Request" at the top of this section, correlating to Callie's Cstoscup GitHub account
 * Click "Create pull request" and Callie will then be notified
-* Callie will then leave comments, request changes or approve the pull request
+* Callie will leave comments, request changes or approve the pull request
 <p>&nbsp;</p>

 ### Merge code into main after approved PR
+* Once Callie has approved the pull request it can be merged into the main branch
+* To do this click the "Merge pull request" button on the pull request page
 <p>&nbsp;</p>

 ### Update local code
+This process updates local code with any changes that have been merged into `main` from other developers
+* Switch to the main branch of the repository

+      git checkout main
+* Pull the latest changes from the remote `main` branch to your local `main` branch

+      git pull origin main
+* If there are any conflicts between local changes and changes in the main branch Git will notify you.
+These conflicts need to be resolved manually
+* Once resolved, add the resolved files

+      git add <resolved-file>
 <p>&nbsp;</p>
-with code that has been merged into main from other developers

 ## Contact